DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 _TL Note:_ You know, I think there is no need to save some retard like Dante...

 There can be no rescue operation until <ruby>emperor's<rt>Dante</rt></ruby> condition will determined.
-Whether he lost in forest, or have been caught by foreign gods, or maybe killed together with all of his people.
+Whether he lost in forest, or have been caught by sidhes, or maybe killed together with all of his people.
 There were a lot possible scenarios to consider.
 So their first goal was to confirm what happened.